Maclean-D/three-assistant-glass/README.md

 7. Pick a character model and voice assistant ([Create an assistant on Vapi](https://dashboard.vapi.ai/assistants) first if you haven't already)

-8. Go back to http://localhost:3000/settings and click ▶️
+8. Go back to http://localhost:3000/settings and click ▶️ to start the assistant

 ## View on a Looking Glass Display